jbush001/NyuziProcessor/README.md

 <img align="right" src="https://github.com/jbush001/GPGPU/wiki/teapot-icon.png">

 This project is a multi-processor GPGPU (general purpose graphics processing unit) hardware core, implemented in SystemVerilog.
-It is licensed under LGPLv2.
+It is licensed under GPLv2/LGPLv2.
 Documentation is available here: https://github.com/jbush001/GPGPU/wiki.

 # Running in Verilog simulation

+This environment allows cycle-accurate simulation of the hardware without the need for an FPGA.
+It is useful for feature implementation, debugging, and performance modeling.

 ## Prerequisites

+The following software packages need to be installed.
+On Linux, many can be installed using the built-in package manager (apt-get, yum, etc).
+Some package managers do have verilator, but the version is pretty old.
+Bug fixes in the most recent version are necessary for this to run correctly.
+MacOS should have libreadline-dev by default.
+I have not tested this under Windows.

 1. GCC 4.7+ or Clang 4.2+
 2. Python 2.7